nashysolutions/cache/README.md

 ### Usage

-Stash any hashable resource against an instance of `UUID`.
+Stash a resource against an instance of `UUID`.

 ```swift
 let cache = Cache<UIImage>()